Azure-Samples/azure-ml-federated-learning/docs/quickstart.md

     python -m pip install -r ./examples/pipelines/fl_cross_silo_literal/requirements.txt
     ```

-2. To connect to your newly created Azure ML workspace, we'll need to create a `config.json` file at the root of this repo.
+2. To connect to your newly created Azure ML workspace, you'll need to provide the following info in the sample python script as CLI arguments.
+    ```bash
+    python ./examples/pipelines/fl_cross_silo_literal/submit.py --subscription_id <subscription_id> --resource_group <resource_group> --workspace_name <workspace_name> --example MNIST --submit
+    ```

+    Note: you can also create a `config.json` file at the root of this repo to provide the above information.
 Follow the instructions on how to get this from the [Azure ML documentation](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-configure-environment#workspace).
     ```json
     {
         "subscription_id": "<subscription-id>",